-Sessions are 45 minutes each and begin on the hour.
+Sessions are 30-45 minutes each and begin on the hour or half-hour.
 Your consultant will begin by asking you to explain your writing assignment and will have a discussion with you about where you are in the process and what your writing goals are.
 If you have a draft, expect your consultant to ask you to read it out loud.
 This practice allows the consultant to understand what your paper is about--and gives you a fresh perspective on your writing, as well as a chance to raise specific questions.
-From there, you and your consultant will spend the rest of the session discussing the things that you'd like to work on in your paper, so come prepared to be an active participant!
+From there, you and your consultant will spend the rest of the session discussing the things that you'd like to work on in your paper.
+Come prepared to be an active participant!
 Expect your consultant to ask open-ended questions and to guide you toward developing your ideas more fully.
 While editing for style and grammar is important in the latest stages of writing (and consultants can certainly help with this if you are at this stage of the process), most sessions focus on more global issues such as organization, logic, developing an argument, and transitions, among other topics.
 At the end of the session, your consultant will help you set a plan for revision and will type up this plan in a session note.
-You'll receive a copy of the note via email, and if you'd like, the consultant can CC your professor to let him/her know that you've been to the Workshop.
+You'll receive a copy of the note via email, and if you'd like, the consultant can CC your professor to let them know that you've been to the Workshop.

 What can I expect to get out of my session?

 You can expect to come out of your session with a revision plan that you developed in conjunction with your consultant--and with some fresh ideas for moving your writing forward.
 It's not uncommon for students to come back to the Workshop more than once with their papers; in fact, we welcome you to do so!
-Papers can't be magically fixed in one 45-minute session, and students who work steadily over the course of several days or weeks see the biggest improvements in their writing.
+Papers can't be magically fixed in one 30-45-minute session, and students who work steadily over the course of several days or weeks see the biggest improvements in their writing.